open-risk/openNPL/docs/source/usage.rst

 We can go back to the overview of all data by clicking on the breadcrumb (EBA Portfolio) or pointint the browser to http://localhost:8000/admin/eba_portfolio/

-Lets take a look now at another important data model, namely the load data.
+Lets take a look now at another important data model, namely the loan data.
 Loans is one of the main financial products documented in the templates (others being leases and swaps)

 Loan Data